 FTL carriers will arrange a firm delivery time since they are only picking up one shipment.
 Since trucking carriers handling LTL shipments have to pick up and deliver at multiple locations, their pick-up times will occur in a broader window and will require more flexibility on your end.

 Another difference is that with a full truckload the shipper will load your product at the point of origin, seal the trailer, and take it straight to its delivery destination.
 With an LTL shipment, your product will typically be loaded and unloaded in and out of trailers and warehouses not just once but several times before reaching its final destination.
-This means there is an increased amount of handling and exposure which means a greater chance that your products could incur damage, especially if they are sensitive or fragile.
+This means there is an increased amount of handling and exposure which means a greater chance that your products could incur damages, especially if they are sensitive or fragile.

 How to Optimize Your Options: LTL vs. FTL